 Field work performed by METRO vendors and staffers yielded information on trip generators (places to which riders travel), rider behavior patterns (such as when riders are traveling and why: work and school commutes, travel to health appointments, grocery stores, etc.) and factors that could affect proposed route schedule times (at-grade railroad crossings, school car rider lines, etc.).
 This field work also included a 2019 rider survey and input from the public during the January 2020 R.I.D.E.
 2020 public outreach.

 Following a 30-day public comment period the METRO Board of Directors approved the plan Tuesday, Aug.
 25, 2020, with some modified plans for Routes 4, 5 and 13 based on public feedback.
-The network changes are slated to begin in Spring/Summer 2021 and will be phased in, taking into account METRO’s COVID-19 response and related service modifications, with phase timing subject to change as needed.
+The network changes are slated to begin in 2022-2023 and will be phased in, taking into account METRO’s COVID-19 response and related service modifications, with phase timing subject to change as needed.

 Rock Region METRO Hosted Three July 2020 Public Information Meetings

-Rock Region METRO hosted three public information meetings in downtown North Little Rock in July.
+Rock Region METRO hosted three public information meetings in downtown North Little Rock in July 2020.

 The events allowed community members to discuss proposed annual service enhancements, including proposed changes to 24 bus routes.